EliAndrewC/l7r/rules/04-schools.md

 You get a free raise on manipulation rolls.

 **Third Dan:**
-Each adventure you get 2X free raises, where X is your culture skill, which may be spent on bragging, culture, heraldry, manipulation, counterattack, and wound checks after seeing your roll.
+Each adventure you get 2X free raises, where X is your culture skill, which may be spent after seeing your roll on bragging, culture, heraldry, manipulation, counterattack, and wound checks.
 You may not spend more than X of these free raises on a single roll.

 **Fourth Dan:**
 Raise your current and maximum School Ring by 1.
 Raising your School Ring now costs 5 fewer XP.
 When attacking a target who has not attacked you this round, or counterattacking a target who is attacking you for the first time this round, you receive a bonus equal to the current phase.